Why DevOps Skills Are So Valuable…

-In this VMinstall post, I will share what I have discovered through my trials and tribulations over the last decade and give you the details on the best 11 DevOps skills.
+In this VMinstall DevOps Guide, I’ll share what I have discovered through my trials and tribulations over the last decade and give you the details on the best 11 DevOps skills.

 So stick with me and I will share the secret recipe of skills that will help you identify the elusive DevOps Engineer talent whom can successfully get your applications running “RIGHT” in the cloud and build a CI/CD pipeline.

 I will also warn you up front, it is going to take more than knowing VMware vSphere and Linux to even get you out of the gate…

 My Own DevOps Definition

 Let’s start with my own clear and concise DevOps definition.

 “DevOps is the culmination of behaviors, community, culture and technical talent colliding to improve user experience through tools, technologies, trust and people.”